-Standards Community
+2.4 Standards Community

-The Standards Community, as described in the is collectively all members of all Technology Committees.
+The Standards Community, as described in the Membership Operations Manual, is collectively all members of all Technology Committees.
 The unqualified term, “Member”, refers to members of the Standards Community.
-All Members are subject to this Standards Operations Manual and the Administrative Guidelines, specifically including all requirements for confidentiality (see Section 9.4) and observance of the
+All Members are subject to this Standards Operations Manual and the Administrative Guidelines, specifically including all requirements for confidentiality (see Section 9.4) and observance of the Society’s Intellectual Property Policy (see Section 9).
+All Members shall be individuals who have paid, or have been exempted from, the Participation Fee.

-Society’s Intellectual Property Policy (see Section 9).
-All Members shall be individuals who have paid, or have been exempted from, the Participation Fee.Applicants for membership shall submit complete appropriate contact information as requested by the Director of Engineering, all of which shall be subject to the Society’s Privacy Policy.
+Applicants for membership shall submit complete appropriate contact information as requested by the Director of Engineering, all of which shall be subject to the Society’s Privacy Policy.
 All Members shall provide an email address.
 Members shall use the same email address for all Committees and Sub Groups.

 All Members are subject to a Participation Agreement.
-All Members are subject to the Society Code of Conduct as defined in the
+All Members are subject to the Society Code of Conduct as defined in the Membership Operations Manual.

 Members may terminate their membership in the Standards Community (and thus all Technology Committees) with written notice to the Director of Engineering.